Those spare Allen wrenches and $2 tape measure from Ikea aren't going to cut it if you're making real home improvements.

-When you're in the midst of any sort of project (especially if you do any demo in older homes), you may have no idea what gross or potentially dangerous stuff is inside the construction dust you're generating, so getting rid of it as quickly as possible is just smart.
+When you're in the midst of any sort of project (especially if you do any demolition in older homes), you may have no idea what gross or potentially dangerous stuff is inside the construction dust you're generating, so it's smart to get rid of it as quickly as possible.

 To handle your DIY successes (and fails), you'll want one that has at least a gallon capacity and 5.0 "peak," which is the power and speed at which it sucks stuff up.

-Keep in mind it has to be light enough for you to comfortably carry both empty and when it's filled with a gallon of water-soaked sawdust or sand.
+Keep in mind it has to be light enough for you to comfortably carry when empty and when filled with a gallon of water-soaked sawdust or sand.

 #8 An Outdoor Extension Cord

-And like the measuring tape, go with quality and length.
+And as with the measuring tape, quality and length are important here.

-Your shop-vac will require a cord with 12-amp power and a three-prong plug on both ends — a more expensive option than your typical two-prong, 14-amp cord, but a worthy upgrade.
+Your shop vac will require a cord with 12-amp power and a three-prong plug on both ends.
+It's a more expensive option than your typical two-prong, 14-amp cord, but a worthy upgrade.

 (And yes, you read that right: 12 amps powers more than 14 amps.
 Lower amps equals higher power capacity.
 Weird, we know.)